 Using anything more can choke the plant roots with salt buildup and push back the growth.

 Overfertilization causes a high amount of salt accumulation in the soil, preventing the roots from taking in water and nutrients.

 You would know this by yellowing leaves, burned foliage, and stunted growth.

 On the other hand, insufficient plant food may cause slowed growth, limping and drooping of leaves, and immature flower production.

-Here are a few commercial fertilizer recommendations for your Anthurium Besseae.
+Here are a few commercial fertilizer and potting mix recommendations for your Anthurium Besseae.